tony-yang/baremetal-init/README.md

 sudo docker run -it ubuntu-dev
 ```

+The ubuntu-dev image is the base image that other dev image pulls.
+So it is essential to build a local ubuntu-dev image first so that when other dev image is started, it can reference the local ubuntu-dev image.
+Otherwise, it will try to pull the image from the Docker Hub and fail.

 ## Dev Guide
 For the cookbook development, run `bundle install` to install the essential RubyGems library.
 Then run `rake`
 The following will be tested by default